entando/entando-process-driven-plugin/README.md

 Updating the bundle:
 * (Feature request pending) To update to a newer version of the bundle, you'll need to first remove the PDA Pages and Templates.
+* Uninstall the current version of the bundle, then install the new version of the bundle.
+(Feature request pending to do this in one step)
 * (Bug fix pending) After deploy you'll need to repeat at least steps 1 and 2 above.